hermione521/icert-status-checker/README.md

-# Visa Status Checker
+# iCert Status Checker

+*not for visa status checking :(*

-Write this to check my H-1B visa status everyday.
+Check iCert status everyday.

 Previously use nodemailer to send emails, however, gmail always fails.
 Now use mailgun.